 Intent

-In the School of Mathematics we believe Maths gives us the opportunity to traverse the world around us.
-From the miniscule- looking at how atoms behave to the engineering involved in building cars and planes and even the natural world to the grandest scale of the expanse of the universe and the planets and stars that make up the night sky.
+Maths gives us the opportunity to traverse the world around us.
+From the minuscule, looking at how atoms behave, to the engineering involved in building cars and planes and even the natural world, to the grandest scale of the expanse of the universe and the planets and stars that make up the night sky.

 The National Curriculum for Maths aims to ensure that all children:

-Become fluent in the fundamentals of Mathematics, including through varied and frequent practise with increasingly complex problems over time, so that pupils have conceptual understanding and are able to recall and apply their knowledge rapidly and accurately to problems
+Become fluent in the fundamentals of Mathematics, including through varied and frequent practice with increasingly complex problems over time, so that pupils have conceptual understanding and can recall and apply their knowledge rapidly and accurately to solve problems.

 Implementation